Paul-Beneteau/forge/README.md

 # Forge - ARPG Prototype

 An Action RPG project built in Unreal Engine with C++, inspired by Path of Exile.
-It is composed of 4 systems that were developed independently and merged together.
+It is composed of 4 core systems that were developed as separate projects and then integrated together.

 ## Core Systems